 Barnsley’s physical activity campaign, What’s Your Move has launched a move more for better health leaflet.
-The leaflet has been created with the support of a range of health care professionals in the borough to help promote the conversation about moving more as part of daily life, linking people into all the ways of building positive movement from little changes in everyday life through to various activity groups that can provide support.
+The leaflet has been created with the support of a range of health care staff in the borough.
+It helps promote talking about moving more as part of daily life.
+Linking people into all the ways of building positive movement.
+From little changes in everyday life through to various activity groups.

-Moving more is even more important for those people who may be living with a long term health condition or who have experienced a recent illness.
-There are lots of support available through the We are Undefeatable and Moving Medicine to support guidance on this if anyone requires it.
-The important thing is that the benefits of being more active far outweigh any potential risks linked to conditions and being more active is something that everyone can do in their own way to contribute to better physical and mental health.
+Moving more is even more important for those people who may be living with a long term health condition.
+Also for those who have experienced a recent illness.
+There is lots of support available through the We are Undefeatable.
+Also Moving Medicine to support guidance on this if anyone requires it.
+The important thing is that the benefits of being more active far outweigh any potential risks linked to conditions.
+Being more active is something that everyone can do in their own way to contribute to better physical and mental health.

 Partnership working to support older people's homes with solar panels